peterbourgon/peter-bourgon-org/src/blog/2016-02-07-logging-v-instrumentation.md

 - A **gauge**, for recording things that fluctuate over time, e.g. the size of a threadpool.
 - A **histogram**, for recording observations of scalar quantities of events, e.g. request durations.

-Primitive instrumentation libraries and systems, like Graphite, will couple a primitive to a single, static name.
+Old-school instrumentation libraries and systems, like Graphite, will couple a primitive to a single, static name.
 So, you might create a histogram called `http_request_duration`, and invoke e.g. histogram.Observe(took.Microseconds) at the conclusion of every HTTP request.